jmmut/bioengineer/docs/roadmap.md

 - [x] minimal friction to explain that solar panels can not be build underground
 - [x] compile for linux, wasm, windows and mac
 - [x] remove from selection
+- [ ] build dumpster that creates columns of stairs to dump dug rock

 # Bugs

 - [ ] touchpad scroll is too sensitive
 - [ ] tile transparency also makes floor transparent
+- [ ] dirt can be converted to rock. is this wrong?